GasStationTV/gstv-invenco-integration/gstv-initiated-messages/configuration-site/configuration-site.md

 [What GSTV Sends to Invenco - Example Data](samples/json/sample1_notification1.json)

-### What Invenco Sends to GSTV once Blankout Video Associated with the Site Configuration Updates has been Verified in Invenco Cloud
+### What Invenco Sends to GSTV once Media File Associated with the Site Configuration Updates has been Verified in Invenco Cloud
 ```javascript
 {
   "guid": String,